thaintp/diencothanhhien/themes/hugo-ecommerce-theme/exampleSite/content/product/usual-price/DalaBaby-powder.en.md

 According to the World Health Organization's recommendations, each baby should consume 300 - 400 grams of vegetables perday.

-With DalaFarm Vegetables Powder, 3-5 grams of powder is equivalent to 80 - 100 grams of fresh vegetables.
+With Điện cơ Thanh Hiền Vegetables Powder, 3-5 grams of powder is equivalent to 80 - 100 grams of fresh vegetables.
 Hence, consuming 15-20 gram of veggie powders per day will ensure your baby has enough fiber and vitamins.

 ### Ingredients